stanfordjournalism/stanford-progj-2021/projects/fda_recall_entities.md

-### opencalais.py
+### entities.py

-`opencalais.py` should use [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to parse and extract the first paragraph in the *"Reason for Recall"* section of each recall page (the HTML downloaded by `fda.py`).
+`entities.py` should use [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to parse and extract the first paragraph in the *"Reason for Recall"* section of each recall page (the HTML downloaded by `fda.py`).

-Once the text is extracted, it should send the paragraph to the OpenCalais API for entity extraction.
+Once the text is extracted, it should send the paragraph to the OpenCalais/Refinitiv API for entity extraction.

-For this step, you *must* [obtain an API key](../code/calais_example/README.md#obtain-an-api-key) and then create an environment variable called `OPENCALAIS_API_KEY`.
+For this step, you *must* [obtain an API key](/code/refinitiv_example/README.md#obtain-an-api-key) and then create an environment variable called `OPENCALAIS_API_KEY`.
 This allows you to avoid hard-coding your key in the script.

-> **Here is [example code](../code/calais_example/README.md) demonstrating the above techniques.** Additionally, see [Using Environment Variables to Stash Secrets](../docs/python/using_env_vars_for_secrets.md).
+> **Here is [example code](/code/refinitiv_example/extraction_example.py) demonstrating the above techniques.** Additionally, see [Using Environment Variables to Stash Secrets](/docs/python/using_env_vars_for_secrets.md).

-The JSON returned by OpenCalais should be saved in local files alongside the original HTML files.
+The JSON returned by the API should be saved in local files alongside the original HTML files.
 The JSON files should be named identically, except that their file extensions should be changed from `.html` to `.json`.
 Here is an example:

 ```
 data/raw/distributor-teleflex-recalls-galemed-babiplus-pressure-relief-manifolds-due-dislodged-valve.json